Euler-Cauchy Equation

 - Homogeneous Linear ODEs with Constant Coefficients

-- Euler’s formula
+- Euler’s Formula

 Auxiliary Equation

-\[x^2y^{\prime\prime} + axy^{\prime} + by = 0 \label{eqn:euler_cauchy_eqn}\tag{1}\]where $a$ and $b$ are constants and $y(x)$ is the unknown function.
+\[x^2y^{\prime\prime} + axy^{\prime} + by = 0 \label{eqn:euler_cauchy_eqn}\tag{1}\]with given constants $a$ and $b$, and an unknown function $y(x)$.
 Substituting

-\[y=x^m, \qquad y^{\prime}=mx^{m-1}, \qquad y^{\prime\prime}=m(m-1)x^{m-2}\]into equation ($\ref{eqn:euler_cauchy_eqn}$), we get
+\[y=x^m, \qquad y^{\prime}=mx^{m-1}, \qquad y^{\prime\prime}=m(m-1)x^{m-2}\]into Eq. ($\ref{eqn:euler_cauchy_eqn}$) gives

 \[x^2m(m-1)x^{m-2} + axmx^{m-1} + bx^m = 0,\]which simplifies to